Jimin Yeom

 Research Statement · 2026

 I work on trustworthy and interpretable AI.
-My goal is to understand how models learn well enough that we can build the ones we are willing to trust.
+My research goal is to understand how models learn (a.k.a Trainig Dynamics) well enough that we can build the ones we are willing to trust.
 I am a master's student at Hanyang University, advised by Sungyoon Lee.

 The objective I keep coming back to.

-The two perturbations, δ in the input and η in the parameters, are usually studied in different rooms — one as adversarial robustness, the other as training dynamics.
+The two perturbations, δ in the input space and η in the parameters space, are usually studied in different rooms — one as adversarial robustness, the other as training dynamics.
 I think they belong on the same page.
 Studying them jointly is a useful lens on robustness, generalization, and what a model is really doing when it generalizes.

-Concretely, I am drawn to questions like: why does the robustness–accuracy trade-off persist?
+Concretely, I am drawn to questions like: Why does the robustness–accuracy trade-off persist?
 Why does catastrophic overfitting appear so abruptly?
 When does in-context learning behave like an implicit optimizer, and when does it not?
-And what is actually being forgotten in model unlearning?
+And which component of training dynamics cause reward hacking?

 Research Map